5046312/scrapy1.4-/basicConcepts/item-pipeline.md

 Take screenshot of item
 -----------------------

-This example demonstrates how to return Deferred_ from :meth:`process_item` method.
+This example demonstrates how to return Deferred_ from `process_item()` method.
-It uses Splash_ to render screenshot of item url.
-Pipeline makes request to locally running instance of Splash_.
+It uses Splash to render screenshot of item url.
+Pipeline makes request to locally running instance of Splash.
 After request is downloaded and Deferred callback fires, it saves item to a file and adds filename to an item.

 ```